curityio/kubernetes-training/4-curity-token-handler/README.md

 172.20.0.5 admin.testcluster.example login.testcluster.example admin.demoapp.example www.demoapp.example api.demoapp.example
 ```

-The application level components use straightforward code that does not require any cookie logic.\
 Navigate to `https://www.demoapp.example` and enter the test account credentials to sign in:

 ```text